kubernetes/ingress-nginx/docs/annotations.md

 | `force-ssl-redirect` | Redirect non-TLS requests to TLS even when TLS is not configured.
 Default `false`.  (nginx, trafficserver).
 | `secure-backends` | Use TLS to communicate with origin (pods).
 Default `false`. (nginx, haproxy, trafficserver)
 | `kubernetes.io/ingress.allow-http` | Whether to accept non-TLS HTTP connections.  (gce)
+| `pre-shared-cert` | Name of the TLS certificate in GCP to use when provisioning the HTTPS load balancer. (gce)
 | `hsts-max-age` | Set an HSTS header with this lifetime. (trafficserver)
 | `hsts-include-subdomains` | Add includeSubdomains to the HSTS header. (trafficserver)